Erik ten Hag: Manchester United lacked belief in derby thrashing by Man City

 “We will be very clear and then we have to move on.
 We will carry on to the next game.”

-Ten Hag says United players have to accept that criticism and produce team performances akin to those shown in the victories against Liverpool and Arsenal.
+Ten Hag says United players have to accept that criticism and produce team performances akin to those shown in the victories over Liverpool and Arsenal.

-The Dutchman acknowledged that the fact they had not played a league game since winning the latter 28 days ago had an effect but said that was no excuse “when you don’t bring the right performance”.

-“The punishment had a reason – they outrun us so we didn’t work hard enough,” said Ten Hag, who made his players run 13.8km the day after that defeat – the distance the Bees had collectively outran them by.
+“The punishment had a reason; they outran us so we didn’t work hard enough,” said Ten Hag, who made his players run 13.8km the day after that defeat – the distance the Bees had collectively outrun them by.

-“Today is also mental but it’s a different mental issue, it’s like belief.
-It’s not always about punishment.

 Cristiano Ronaldo will be hoping to have a role in those matches having been left on the bench during the damaging defeat at City.

-“I wouldn’t bring him in because we are 4-0 down out of respect for Cristiano, for his big career,” Ten Hag added.
+“I wouldn’t bring him in because we are 4-0 down out of respect for Cristiano, for his big career,” Ten Hag said.

 Register for free to continue reading